 Douglas Beals was born in Iowa City, Iowa.
 He was raised in Marshalltown and graduated from Marshalltown Senior High in 1980.
 He attended Buena Vista College in Storm Lake where he graduated in 1984.
 He then attended Creighton University School of Law in Omaha from 1984 until 1987 when he graduated.
 He began working as an associate for Welp, Harrison, Brennecke & Moore in 1987.

 Brandon W. Ruopp joined the firm in 2012.
 He was born in Marshalltown and graduated from East Marshall High School in 2001.
 After graduating from Simpson College in Indianola in 2005, he spent three years in the U.S. Army with service in Korea.
 In 2009, he entered the College of Law in Iowa City, graduated in 2012 and joined the law firm.
+Brandon Ruopp died in February of 2022 unexpectedly at the age of 39 years.

 From 1885 when B.F.
 Cummings opened his law office until 2007, the law firm had practiced only in Marshalltown.
 In 2007, an opportunity developed in Montezuma, the county seat of Poweshiek County, for the firm to expand geographically.
 Harvey Horn was a CPA and had an office in Montezuma for over 20 years.
 He had an extensive income tax practice.
 In 2007, when Harvey decided to retire, the law office decided to expand.
 The law office assumed Harvey’s income tax work and also opened a law office.

 A year later, in 2014, another expansion opportunity arose.
 The law firm of Mickelson, Roan and Appelgate merged with our law firm.
-Their office had been practicing in Toledo since it was founded in 1948.
+Their office had been in Toledo since it was founded in 1948.
 With Toledo being the county seat of Tama County, our office now has a law office in the county seat of three Iowa counties.

 Our firm has the very special and unusual honor of having had two of its members receive the Iowa State Bar Association’s highest honor, the Award of Merit.
 The first to receive this recognition was Arley J. Wilson in 1977.
 A decade later, Allen Brennecke received the Award in 1987.
 Allen also served as President of the Iowa State Bar Association in 1990-91 after having earlier served as President of the I.S.B.A.
 Young Lawyers Section.
 In addition, in the American Bar Association, he served on the Board of Governors from 1982 to 1986 and as Chair of the House of Delegates from 1984 to 1986.
-His election to become President in 1991 was not successful.

 Our firm has always promoted a culture of active participation by its members in professional, charitable and community endeavors.
 As a result, the firm’s members have been very actively involved in many professional areas of the law as well as in our community.